 The Department of Medicine grand rounds are held weekly, featuring local faculty as well as regional and national speakers.
 The guests speak on a wide range of topics germane to our internal medicine physicians, residents, fellows and other healthcare professionals who wish to remain current on procedures, research, patient care and innovations that keep Baylor College of Medicine at the forefront of healthcare, investigation and scholarship.

 Presentations take place in a variety of forms, including lectures, case presentations, literature review, panel discussions and mystery cases.

 During the academic period, Department of Medicine grand rounds are held every Thursday in the Michael E. DeBakey building, room M112, from 12:15 to 1:15 p.m.

 Endocrinology, Diabetes and Metabolism Grand Rounds

-The Section of Endocrinology, Diabetes and Metabolism holds weekly grand rounds, which allow our fellowship trainees the opportunity to see a variety of patient cases as well basic science presentations.
+The Section of Endocrinology, Diabetes and Metabolism holds biweekly grand rounds, which allow our fellowship trainees the opportunity to see a variety of patient cases as well basic science presentations.

 Gastroenterology and Hepatology Grand Rounds